ReScience/ReScience-submission/code/README.md

 To run protocol 1 for 60 seconds type in the console:

 ```
-python netRun.py 0 60.0
+python netRun.py 1 60.0
 ```

 To run protocol 2 for 5 seconds type in the console:

 ```
-python netRun.py 0 5.0
+python netRun.py 2 5.0
 ```

 To run protocol 3 for 10 seconds type in the console:

 ```
-python netRun.py 0 10.0
+python netRun.py 3 10.0
 ```

-Observe that protocols 2 and 3 vary over several parameters and this way cost sometime.
+Observe that protocols 2 and 3 vary over several parameters and this way cost some time.
-Instead of running the simulation in serial which is default, one can run the range of parameters in parallel by simple attributing **False** to the variable **serial** (line 74 in netRun.py).
+Instead of running the simulation in serial which is default, one can run the range of parameters in parallel by simply attributing **False** to the variable **serial** (line 74 in netRun.py).
 The number of cores can be set in the variable **num_cores** (line 75 in netRun.py).
 **Obs**: in this case the memory cost is multiplied by num_cores.